Hull Volume Weighted Average

 It helps identify periods of increased or decreased activity and filters out “empty” movements — that is, it confirms (or refutes) the strength of the current momentum.

-Section titled “How the indicator is calculated”- Volumes are taken for a period of N on the selected timeframe.
+Section titled “How HMA Volume Works”- Volumes are taken for a period of N on the selected timeframe.

 - HMA(N) is calculated using these volumes.

-- The signal is generated by comparing the current volume and the HMA by volume.
+- The signal is generated by comparing the current volume with the HMA of volume.

 Signal Logic (Basic Mode)